-String tension is one of the most underestimated aspects of the game.
+String tension in Tennis is one of the most underestimated aspects of the game.
 Many players wonder if it can affect much.

 Many people argue that when you have perfect techniques, you can manage to win points with any type of string tension.

 [pullquote]But you must have experienced that many times even if you are following the perfect technique you either don’t get the placement right or can’t generate sufficient power. [/pullquote]

 These are the clear indication that your strings need to change.
 Or you can change your technique.
 But changing your technique to compensate will only hurt your game in the long run.

 We would recommend you to follow the tension range recommended by your racquet manufacturer or you can check it on your racket’s throat.